nical/lyon/README.md

 ## Status

-The focus right now is on implementing a SVG compliant path tesselator (rather than an actual SVG render).
+The focus right now is on implementing a SVG compliant path tessellator (rather than an actual SVG render).
-The tesselator can currently only operate on flattened paths.
+The tessellator can currently only operate on flattened paths.
 It is able to handle most complex cases including self intersections, but there are still some bugs that need to be found and fixed.
 The API is not stable at all.

 ## License